jonlpersson/ed-latimore/site/_posts/2022-06-28-sober-october.md

 Small actions create entire perspective changes that lead to lasting self-improvement.

-Don’t wait around for it to feel good.
-Read here to learn [why real self-improvement sucks](https://edlatimore.com/why-self-improvement-sucks/).
+Don’t wait around for it to feel good.&nbsp;

 ## It’s the perfect accountability project